 How to change the seal and set the drive collar on a C114 Centrifugal Pump

-Good brewing practices and maintenance dictate that not to long after buying a C-series pump that you should inspect a seal to ensure that it is properly cleaned and functioning correctly.
+Good brewing practices and maintenance dictate that not too long after buying a C-series pump that you should inspect a seal to ensure that it is properly cleaned and functioning correctly.
 If you have had your pump for a while it may be time to replace the seal.
-Fortunately in either case doing it is so easy that even a web developer could do it in a few minutes between other tasks.
+Fortunately, in either case doing it is easy enough that anyone can do it in a few minutes.
 Here’s how.

 - Strong hands

 - A 3/32” Allen wrench

 - A new seal kit (just in case)